emilypx/appfair.github.io/index.md

 If you have a paid developer subscription, you are free to notarize the App Fair release binaries for your app yourself, which will enable you to distribute the same binary both via **App Fair.app** catalog browser application and via other distribution channels.

+### How do I re-name my project?

+An App Fair app is defined exclusively by the `App-Org` name of the organization.
+If you can change the name of your organization, the new app name will be used the next time you make a release.
+If you re-name `App-OrgA` to `App-OrgB`, the old `App-OrgA` will automatically disappear from the catalog.
+Note, however, that since the bundle identifier will change from `app.App-OrgA` to `app.App-OrgB`, all the container settings for you app will change, so your users will find that they will not be able to access preferences or resources that were stored in the previous `app.App-OrgA` container.

+### What files can my app access?

+As a sandboxed app, only a certain set of system files can be accessed without adding the `files.user-selected.read-write` permission to the `Sandbox.entitlements` file and the corresponding

 ### What can I change in the Package.swift file?

 The `Package.swift` for your `/APP-ORG/App` fork is expected to conform to the structural conventions of App Fair apps.